 - Secular Trend

-- Example: The steady increase in the cost of living recorded by the Consumer Price Index is an example of secular trend
+- Example: The steady increase in the cost of living recorded by the Consumer Price Index.

 - Cyclical fluctuations